-'Push Button' - the display prompts you to press the WPS button on your router and then the Select control on the radio.
-The two devices should then connect with the encryption key sent automatically to the radio.
+'Push Button' - the display prompts you to press the WPS button on your router and then the Select control on the sound system.
+The two devices should then connect with the encryption key sent automatically to the sound system.

 'PIN' - the display shows an identification number which you must enter into your router using a web browser (refer to your router's user documentation).
-You should then press the Select control on the radio.
-The two devices should then connect with the encryption key sent automatically to the radio.
+You should then press the Select control on the sound system.
+The two devices should then connect with the encryption key sent automatically to the sound system.